yuyuz/FLASH/README.md

 ## What is FLASH?

 FLASH is a package to perform Bayesian optimization on tuning data analytic pipelines.
 Specifically, it is a two-layer Bayesian optimization framework, which first uses a parametric model to select promising algorithms, then computes a nonparametric model to fine-tune hyperparameters of the promising algorithms.

-FLASH is developed on top of [HPOlib](https://github.com/automl/HPOlib), a general platform for hyperparameter optimization.
 FLASH is licensed under the GPL license.

 ## Installation

+FLASH is developed on top of [HPOlib](http://www.automl.org/hpolib.html), a general platform for hyperparameter optimization.
+Since HPOlib was developed on Ubuntu and currently only supports Linux distributions, FLASH also only works on Linux (we developed and tested our package on Ubuntu).

-1) Download the package from Github
+1) Clone the package
 ```bash
 git clone https://github.com/yuyuz/FLASH.git
 ```